 AMF sends a corresponding response to RAN.
 If RAN does not store the AMF context, AMF will send the corresponding context to RAN based on an indication if received in Step 8.

 NOTE: whether the suspend/resume interaction between RAN and AMF is via the current defined message or a new message depends on the RANs work group.

+Editor’s NOTE: How does the SCTP association is handled when NG connection is suspend is FFS

 6.X.2.2 Procedures of gNB connect to a different AMF via a different gateway